FranLegon/pejelagarto-translator/README.md

 ## About

 Pejelagarto is a fictional constructed language designed as a challenging translation exercise.
-The name "Pejelagarto" comes from a type of fish native to Mexico and Central America.
 This translator implements a sophisticated set of transformations including:

 - Mathematical base conversions (base-10 ↔ base-8 for positive, base-10 ↔ base-7 for negative)
 - Prime factorization-based accent placement